-Much like my recipe for Easy Philly Cheesesteak, these sliders contain thinly sliced beef, provolone (or Sliced White American) and your choice of sauteed veggies.
-The main difference is that your end result will be handheld and adorable!
+Much like our recipe for easy Philly cheesesteak, these sliders contain thinly sliced beef, provolone (or Sliced White American) and your choice of sautéed veggies.
+The main difference is that your end result will be handheld mini sandwiches!
 When your guests grab a sandwich, they will “ooooo” and “ahhhhhh” at the sight of stretchy cheese and tender beef.

 In Philadelphia, there is much debate as to what constitutes an “authentic” Philly Cheesesteak.
 Simply put, this sandwich always contains thin-sliced beef and cheese and a ton of flavor.
 Ribeye is the go-to choice due to its tender texture.
-Provolone, Sliced American White or Cheez Wiz sauce are typically melted on top.
-It is also common to include sauteed bell peppers, mushrooms or onions.
+Slices of provolone, American cheese or Cheez Whiz are typically melted on top.
+It is also common to include sautéed bell peppers, mushrooms or onions.

 Meat to use for Philly Cheesesteak Sliders

-Like I said before, Philly Cheesesteak Sliders are best made with ribeye.
+Philly Cheesesteak Sliders are best made with ribeye steak.
 However, you can use the following beef cuts if needed:

 How to Serve Philly Cheesesteak Sliders

-When I eat beef, I like to balance it out with a yummy salad.
 These sliders are completed with a crunchy sidekick.
 I think that a coleslaw-y type salad or potato salad are the most appropriate, but feel free to pick any salad that suits your cravings.
 Try pairing them with my recipes for purple cabbage salad, olivier potato salad, or Frito chili cheese salad.

-Take making it easy a step further by freezing your sliders for later use.
+- Freezing: Take making it easy a step further by freezing your sliders for later.
 Wrap the sandwiches tightly in foil or parchment paper and pop them in the freezer.
 When you aren’t in the mood to cook, bake them in the oven for a quick dinner.
 The frozen sandwiches should last up to two months.

 - Easy Crab Puffs Recipe (Crab Ragoons) – Crab and cream cheese stuffed wontons